mxaddict/www.codedmaster.com/content/blog/_index.md

 +++
-title = "All blog posts"
+title = "Blog: All posts"
 paginate_by = 20
 sort_by = "date"
 +++